xobotyi/await-of/README.md

 ## About
 ES7 `async/await` gives to developers ability to write asynchronous code that look like synchronous.
 But under the hood it is still just a sugar on top of the ES6 `Promise`.
 You can write code that looks clean, but only unless you have to catch errors.
 To catch thrown error or handle the promise's rejection you have to surround it with `try-catch` block or fallback to pure promises and from that moment cleanliness of your code is over.
-But there is a solution!☀
+But there is a solution!☀️
 I really like the way it's done in **Go**.
 It has no error throwing mechanism, but has a multi-value return and the common way to handle errors in Go is to return error as a last value, like so:
 ```go
 data, err := someErrorFunc(someStuff)